caioblima/php-local-docker/README.md

 ***Enable your sites like you do in your local apache***

 ### ATTENTION! ###
-***Because this image pretend to own all your workir environment you need to set your file permissions manually for each project, inside the container***
+***Because this image pretend to be your work environment you need to set your file permissions manually for each project, inside the container***